equelin/vmware-powercli-workflows/README.md

 ```

 # Scripts purposes and requirements
 ## TagsAutomatedMgmt
 ### Purpose

 This script will manage VM's tags affectation from a CSV file.
-It's useful when some mandatory tags has to be assign to VMs.
+It's useful when some mandatory tags have to be assign to VMs.
 The CSV file is the source of truth for those specifics tags.
 Any manual modification of this tags will be overwritten by the script.

 ### Configuration files